uk-gov-mirror/defra.ffc-demo-web/README.md

 ## How to run tests

 A convenience script is provided to run automated tests in a containerised environment.
-The first time this is run, container images required for testing will be automatically built.
-An optional `--build` (or `-b`) flag may be used to rebuild these images in future (for example, to apply dependency updates).
+This will rebuild images before running tests via docker-compose, using a combination of `docker-compose.yaml` and `docker-compose.test.yaml`.
+The command given to `docker-compose run` may be customised by passing arguments to the test script.

+Examples:

 ```
-# Run tests
+# Run all tests
 scripts/test

-# Rebuild images and run tests
+# Run only unit tests
-scripts/test --build
+scripts/test npm run test:unit
 ```

-This runs tests via a `docker-compose run` command.
-If tests complete successfully, all containers, networks and volumes are cleaned up before the script exits.
-If there is an error or any tests fail, the associated Docker resources will be left available for inspection.

 Alternatively, the same tests may be run locally via npm: